tetsushijp/AEP-Hands-on-Labs/labs/travel/Foundations/Schemas.md

     <kbd><img src="./images/schemamixin3.png"  /></kdb>

-    And, repeat the steps for 'identities' mixin
+    Search for 'Identities Mixin EE'.
+Select the mixin and click "Add mixin".

     ![Demo](./images/schemamixin4.png)

-11) Now, we'll also create a new Mixin from scratch.
-Go back and hit the +Add button on the left panel.
+7. We'll also create a new Mixin from scratch.
+Click the "+Add" button on the left panel.

        <!---
        ![Demo](./images/schemamixin6.png)